NicholasLind/website_blocker/README.md

     1. Press the "Windows key"
     2. Type "Powershell"
     3. Right-click the app and click "Run as administrator"
- 2. Import the functions into your Powershell using `Import-Module <your file path here>\website_blocker.ps1`
+ 2. Import the functions into your Powershell using `Import-Module <your file path here>\website_blocker.ps1` (or just copy and paste the entire script into your Powershell window.)
  3. Type `Block-Website -url <website you'd like to block>` to block a website, close chrome, and clear your cache (example: `Block-Website -url reddit.com`).
 You can use the up-arrow to quickly block multiple websites.
  4. Type `Unblock-Website -url <website you'd like to unblock>` to resume access to a given website.